As we begin on the roadmap towards “normal life” it’s normal to feel mixed emotions.

 Seeing your summer days fill up with hair appointments, coffee dates and nights out can be exciting, but it can also be quite overwhelming.

-We spoke to psychologists Niamh Fitzpatrick and Dr Clare Kambamettu about how to reconnect with others and ease yourself back into life.
+We spoke to psychologists Niamh Fitzpatrick and Dr Clare Kambamettu about how to reconnect with others and ease yourself back into life as we once knew it.

 1. Be OK with feeling nervous or overwhelmed